-Users of one platform often become accustomed to the platform itself and the software they frequently use on it.
-This combination of hardware with first- and third-party software is called a "platform ecosystem."
-Mobile devices are a prominent example — iOS and Android are two dominant mobile platforms that offer app stores selling apps for that platform.
-Video game consoles are also each considered a platform, with unique hardware architectures and operating systems, that run software specifically written for the platform.
+The combination of hardware with first and third-party software is called a "platform ecosystem."
+Mobile platforms are prominent examples. iOS and Android are two dominant mobile platforms that provide app stores with downloadable apps.
+Video game consoles are platforms with unique hardware and operating systems that run software specifically written for the platform.